david-knott/moderncompilerinjava/CURRENT.md

 All the binder scopes will have been destroyed when the binder visitor has completed its AST traversal.

+Question: What happens if recursive type declaration are NOT contiguous.

 ## 4st September ##
 Working on separating out the binding from the type checking.